AustinJR6/LysaraInvestments/README.txt

 The new `OpportunityScanner` leverages CoinGecko trending data and sentiment signals to surface promising assets.
 Temporary symbols will be added for one hour when discovered.

+## Testing Notes

+When running the bot in simulation mode after these Binance upgrades, verify the following:

+1. **Market Data** – prices from Binance WebSocket should stream without errors and update your logs.
+2. **Account Info** – `fetch_account_info` and `fetch_holdings` must return
+   reasonable balances from Binance or mock values in simulation.
+3. **Order Execution** – simulated orders should log correctly and update the `SimulatedPortfolio`; when live trading is enabled, ensure orders are accepted by Binance.
+4. **Strategy Inputs** – confirm strategies reference sentiment scores from CryptoPanic, NewsAPI and Reddit when generating trade decisions.